 By highlighting some key compliance risks and providing considerations tailored to those risks, the Compliance Advisory attempts to aid dealers in developing and assessing effective compliance programs.
 Dealers should consider reviewing their firm's existing compliance policies and procedures in light of the considerations discussed in the Compliance Advisory.

 For More Information

-To discuss any topic covered in this Client Alert, please contact a member of the Investment Management Group or visit us online at chapman.com.
+If you would like to discuss any topic covered in this Client Alert, please contact a member of the Investment Management Group or visit us online at chapman.com.

 Chapman and Cutler LLP